aaron-grau/curic/full-stack-project/resources/helpful_tools/production-ready.md

 In order to make the warning about using a minified copy of the development version of React go away, we have to make a couple changes to our config files.

-Because we only want this process to happen in production, we are going to update our `webpack.config.js` file to include the `UglifyJsPlugin` and use `DefinePlugin` to set `process.env.NODE_ENV` to `production` for use in our webpacked files.
+Because we only want this process to happen in production, we are going to update our `webpack.config.js` file to include the `UglifyJsPlugin` and use `DefinePlugin` to set `process.env.NODE_ENV` to `'production'` for use in our webpacked files.

-By default, Heroku will run Node with `process.env.NODE_ENV == production`.
+By default, Heroku will run Node with `process.env.NODE_ENV == 'production'`.
 This allows us to include our plugins only under certain conditions.

 ```js
 var path = require("path");